akashvadnala/newsavenue/README.md

 # newsavenue

-This repository is code for a responsive newsapp, which is developed using HTML, CSS, JS, jQuery, Django Framework.
+This repository is code for a responsive newsapp, which is developed using HTML, CSS, JS, jQuery, Ajax, Django Framework.

 You can search the news by the category or search by content.